ucestav/Question/README.md

-# Question
+# Question App

-The question app used to click a location on a map and insert one question and four answers into the database
+A user clicks a point on the map and inserts data relating to a point of interest(POI).
+Corresponding input values are then stored in the PostgreSQL database.

 A new question is created when a user clicks on a point on the map.
 A question relating to the point is inserted into the text input of a popup, along with the additional details (e.g. coordinates).
 These values are submitted into the PostgreSQL database which is then inserted into the Quiz App when deployed.
 A new question can be submitted when the user clicks on a new map point.
 The Question App tracks the position of a user and the map view is set to its location boundaries.
 This is beneficial since the user can easily identify their own position and become aware of nearby POI's.